charlesfranciscodev/csgames-bell-2018/README.md

-# CSGames Bell 2018
+# CSGames Bell 2018 Web Competition

-This repo is a web application project and uses Docker, Flask and React.
 This competition was part of the 2018 edition of the [CS Games](http://csgames.org), a collegiate competition that includes challenges from all aspects of computing.

 ## Competition Description
 You are an extraterrestrial life form on Earth without any tools to properly integrate yourself.
 What's better than news shows and TV shows to open a conversation with humans?